mjreno/modflow6-nc-demo/README.md

 with no data.
 IRCH is not explicitly required (and is not in the example netcdf file) as it can be inferred from the griddata.
 It's inclusion may simplify processing, however, and ultimately it may be required.
+(Note: If the attribute \_FillValue had been defined for the variable (as should typically be the case) then the ncdump output for this data would show underscores for the DNODATA values.)

 It should also be noted that index order for multi-dimensional data intended for visualization is likely important and could change